shrayaas11/AI-Game-Referee-Rock-Paper-Scissors-Plus/README.md

 AI Game Referee – Rock–Paper–Scissors–Plus
 Overview

 This project implements a minimal AI referee chatbot for a Rock–Paper–Scissors–Plus game using Google ADK.
-The bot enforces game rules, tracks state across turns, validates inputs, and automatically ends the game after three rounds.
+The bot enforces game rules, validates user input, maintains game state across turns, and automatically ends the game after three rounds.
+The interaction is implemented as a CLI-based conversational loop.

-The game runs in a simple CLI conversational loop, as permitted by the assignment constraints.

 Game Rules

-Best of 3 rounds
+The game is best of three rounds

-Valid moves:

-rock

-paper

-scissors
+Valid moves are: rock, paper, scissors, and bomb

-bomb (can be used once per player)
+Bomb can be used only once per player

-bomb beats all other moves
+Bomb beats all other moves

-bomb vs bomb results in a draw
+Bomb versus bomb results in a draw

 Invalid input wastes the round

-The game ends automatically after 3 rounds
+The game ends automatically after three rounds

 State Model

-The game state is stored in an in-memory Python dictionary to ensure persistence across turns without using external storage.
+The game state is maintained using an in-memory Python dictionary.
+This allows the system to persist information across turns without using external storage or databases.

-The state tracks:
+The state includes:

 Current round number

-Maximum number of rounds (3)
+Maximum rounds (3)

 User score and bot score

-Bomb usage flags for both user and bot
+Bomb usage flags for both players

 Game-over flag

-This ensures that state does not live in the prompt, satisfying the technical constraints.
+This ensures that state does not live inside the prompt and remains deterministic.

 Agent and Tool Design

 A single Google ADK Agent is used as the orchestration boundary.
+Explicit tool functions are attached to the agent to handle validation, game logic, and state mutation.

-Explicit Tools
+Tools used:

-The following functions are registered as explicit tools on the agent:

-validate_move
-Validates player input and enforces the one-time bomb usage rule.
+validate_move: Validates the player’s move and enforces bomb usage rules

-resolve_round
-Applies game logic and determines the winner of each round.
+resolve_round: Determines the winner of each round based on game rules

-update_game_state
-Updates persistent state including round count, bomb usage, and game termination.
+update_game_state: Updates scores, round count, bomb usage, and game completion

-This design clearly separates:

-Intent understanding (what move the user attempted)

-Game logic (who won the round)

-State mutation (updating scores and rounds)
+This cleanly separates intent understanding, game logic, and state management.

 Architecture Notes

 Google ADK is used for agent definition and tool registration.

-Tools are implemented as plain Python callables to remain compatible with ADK version differences.

-The CLI loop simulates conversational turns without relying on UI frameworks or servers.
+Tools are implemented as plain Python functions to remain compatible with ADK version differences.
+The CLI loop simulates conversational turns without using UI frameworks or long-running servers.

-This approach prioritizes correctness, clarity, and determinism over UI polish.

 Tradeoffs

-Bot move selection is random rather than strategic to keep the logic minimal.
+Bot moves are randomly selected instead of strategically optimized

-A single agent is used instead of multiple agents for simplicity.
+A single agent is used instead of multiple agents to keep the design minimal

-CLI-based interaction is used instead of a chat UI, as allowed by the assignment.
+CLI-based interaction is used instead of a chat UI, as permitted by the assignment

 Future Improvements

-With more time, the following enhancements could be made:
+With additional time, the system could be enhanced by:

-Strategic bot decision-making

-Natural language input handling
+Adding strategic bot behavior

+Supporting more flexible natural language inputs

-Unit tests for game logic and tools
+Writing unit tests for tools and game logic

-A fully agent-driven conversational loop
+Refactoring into a fully agent-driven conversational loop

 How to Run

+Install dependencies and run the file:

 pip install google-adk
 python rps_plus_referee.py

 Output

-The program provides:
+For each round, the program displays:

 Round number

-Moves played by the user and the bot
+User move and bot move

 Round winner

-Final result: User wins, Bot wins, or Draw
+At the end of the game, the final result is shown as User wins, Bot wins, or Draw.

 Conclusion

-This submission satisfies all functional, logical, and technical requirements outlined in the assignment and demonstrates clear state management, explicit tool usage, and conversational agent design.
+This project satisfies all functional, logical, and technical requirements of the assignment and demonstrates clear state management, explicit tool usage, and conversational agent design.